 If you know the only college-level math class you will need to take is MTH 115 (General Education Mathematics) or MTH 220 (Statistics), consider taking MTH 096A.
 MTH 096A is a 6-hour course focused on problem solving in real-world contexts.
 By taking MTH 096A you can satisfy the algebra and geometry prerequisites for MTH 115 and MTH 220 in one semester.
 The prerequisite for the course is grades of C or higher in MTH 088 & 089 or a sufficiently high placement test score.

-MTH 096S is an intense 6-hour course that covers all the content of both Beginning Algebra (MTH 091-092) and Intermediate Algebra (MTH 093-094) in one semester.
+MTH 096S is a fast paced 6-hour course that covers all the content of both Beginning Algebra (MTH 091-092) and Intermediate Algebra (MTH 093-094) in one semester.
 Students who scored a 45 or higher on the RVC Placement Test (ACCUPLACER) Elementary Algebra Test or earned A's in both MTH 088 & 089 are eligible to enroll in MTH 096S.